U.S. judge dismisses most money laundering charges against Maduro ally Saab | Law-Order

 The case has strained already frayed relations between Washington and Caracas.
 In a Monday filing, U.S. prosecutors requested that seven of the initial eight charges contained in a July 2019 indictment be dropped to comply with assurances that officials made to the government of Cape Verde in seeking Saab's extradition.

 Prosecutors said officials promised Cape Verde that Saab would only be charged on a single count to comply with the archipelago nation's laws regarding the maximum term of imprisonment.
-Saab faces up to 20 years in prison if convicted of conspiracy to launder money.
+Prosecutors did not immediately respond to requests for comment.

 One of Saab's lawyers, Henry Bell, told Reuters last week that his client would plead not guilty at an arraignment that had been originally scheduled for Monday but was postponed to Nov.
 15. Bell declined to comment on Monday's decision.
 Venezuela's opposition has said it hopes Saab will tell U.S. law enforcement agencies what he knows https://www.reuters.com/world/americas/high-profile-case-against-maduro-ally-saab-miami-2021-11-01 about any criminal activity by top Venezuelan officials, as well as the government's schemes for evading U.S. sanctions, which were aimed at ousting Maduro.